bikalpa-baniya/bikalpa-baniya.github.io/content/courses/course2/index.md

 The inflation rate between year $X$ and year $Y$ (where $X>Y$) is given by
 $$   \text{Inflation Rate}=100 * \frac{   \text{GDP Deflator at year X}- \text{GDP Deflator at year Y}  }{ \text{GDP Deflator at year Y} }  $$

+Important: Please see the examples in the lecture slides to practice using these concepts.

 ---
 ## Measuring Prices & Cost of Living